Fulling: Mills

+By the time of the Crusades in the late eleventh century, fulling mills were active throughout the medieval world.

 The mills beat the cloth with wooden hammers, known as fulling stocks or fulling hammers.
 Fulling stocks were of two kinds, falling stocks (operating vertically) that were used only for scouring, and driving or hanging stocks.
 In both cases the machinery was operated by cams on the shaft of a waterwheel or on a tappet wheel, which lifted the hammer.

 Driving stocks were pivoted so that the foot (the head of the hammer) struck the cloth almost horizontally.
 The stock had a tub holding the liquor and cloth.
 This was somewhat rounded on the side away from the hammer, so that the cloth gradually turned, ensuring that all parts of it were milled evenly.
 However, the cloth was taken out about every two hours to undo plaits and wrinkles.
 The 'foot' was approximately triangular in shape, with notches to assist the turning of the cloth.

 Post-processing

 After fulling, cloth was stretched on great frames known as tenters, to which it is attached by tenterhooks (whence the phrase being on tenterhooks).
 The area where the tenters were erected was known as a tenterground.

 Cloth would also have the nap raised by napping or gigging.
 The surface would then be sheared smooth.
 The process might be repeated for a smoother finish.